Simulate fired heaters

-Xfh® gives you the ability to evaluate fired heater designs and simulate the performance of existing fired heaters.
+Xfh® gives you the ability to simulate the performance of cylindrical and boxed heaters.
 Independent modules for combustion, convection, radiant, and API 530 calculations allow you to model individual portions or the entire heater.

-The graphical interface makes specifying your heater extremely straightforward.
-And you can easily verify your design or spot local performance problems using the extensive output reports and graphing capabilities.
+The graphical interface makes specifying your heater straightforward.
+You can verify your design or spot local performance problems using the extensive output reports and graphing capabilities.

-- Xfh handles vertical cylindrical and single- or multicell box heaters and supports up to ten process fluids in convection section.
+- Models vertical cylindrical and single-cell or multicell box heaters, and supports up to ten process fluids in the convection section.

 - Detailed output reports provide overall and localized results.